Countries agree rules for implementing Paris climate deal

 Co-operation mechanisms enshrined in the article form the legal framework to allow use of market-based climate change mitigation mechanisms to operate, such as dealing in carbon credits.

-Complex rules about carbon markets, however, may be kicked into 2019 for finalisation as ministers struggle to resolve issues around loopholes.
+Complex rules about carbon markets, however, have been kicked into 2019 for finalisation as ministers struggle to resolve issues around loopholes.

 Under the article, countries are expected to agree to rules to ensure they do not double count emissions reductions.
 This is when one country is allowed to pay another to lower emissions but count those lower emissions towards their own emissions cut targets.